googlearchive/drive-realtime-utils/README.md

     <td>
       The name of the newly created document.
 Note that all new files are created using the <code>'application/vnd.google-apps.drive-sdk'</code>
       mime type.
-To override this mimetype, pass in mimeType and a stirng value as an option when instantiating RealtimeUtils.
+To override this mimetype, pass in mimeType and a string value as an option when instantiating RealtimeUtils.
     </td>
   </tr>